 Our brand new self-guided multimedia tour has now launched!

-Present ‘then’ and ‘now’ images to reveal the medieval streets and buildings as depicted by artists and recorded by photographers.
+- presents ‘then’ and ‘now’ images to reveal the medieval streets and buildings as depicted by artists and engravers

-Introduce you to the people associated with the city – from townsfolk and merchants to noblemen and royalty, and everyone in between!
+- introduces the people associated with the city – from townsfolk and merchants to nobility and royalty, and everyone in between!

-Tell the story of how Coventry became an important royal residence for King Henry VI and Queen Margaret of Anjou in the 1450s.
+- tells the story of how Coventry became an important royal residence for King Henry VI and Queen Margaret of Anjou in the 1450s

-Reveal exquisite documents that provide a fascinating insight into the social, working, religious and administrative life of the city’s inhabitants.
+- reveals exquisite documents that provide a fascinating insight into the social, working, religious and administrative life of the city’s inhabitants

-Encourage you to deepen and enrich your knowledge of medieval Coventry by spending time in the places seen or referred to on the tour:
+- encourages you to deepen and enrich your knowledge of medieval Coventry by spending time in the places seen or mentioned on the tour.